Base erosion and profit shifting: EU

 In 2016, the EU has adopted an Anti-Tax Avoidance Directive (ATAD), which follows the BEPS project and aims to implement its recommendations.

 In 2017 the EU introduced mandatory disclosure rules for tax planning intermediaries, demanding the intermediaries to report information to tax authorities, in order to aid identifying and addressing BEPS issues.

 The EU is also involved in forming an international tax framework, through which it aims to establish a global minimum tax rate for multinational companies.

 The EU has signed multiple international tax treaties and has been working on their implementation in order to tackle the BEPS.
 Furthermore, the EU has been involved in discussions on the common consolidated corporate tax base (CCCTB) development, which reduces the opportunities for tax planning.

 UN

 Through the Committee of Experts on International Cooperation in Tax Matters, the UN has been trying to combat BEPS.
-The committee has been involved in developing the UN Model Tax Convention, which guides governments on rights of taxation and preventiontion of double taxation.
+The committee has been involved in developing the UN Model Tax Convention, which guides governments on rights of taxation and prevention of double taxation.

 Moreover, the UN has contributed in the efforts to develop the Automatic Exchange of Information (AEOI) standard, which provides tax authorities with additional information about multinational companies, hence helping to identify BEPS issues.